masseygeoinformaticscollaboratory/quaketext/README.md

 Edits to look at the lemmatized and stemming words.
 Each section can be commented in when switching between.

+Both files calculate the metrics at the end, and output to terminal

 ## ./NER_Spacy

 #### NER_spacy_training.py